How to buy property in Turkey using cryptocurrency?

 Deggin says the introduction of Bitcoin as a way to buy Turkish real estate is a game changer, especially in the fast-moving Istanbul investment property sector.

-Like others in his sector, Deggin realised the potential for Bitcoin in the real estate sector last year, when an Isle of Mann firm announced buyers would be able to buy units in its $325 million luxury Dubai development with the cryptocurrency.
+Like others in this sector, Deggin realised the potential for Bitcoin in the real estate sector when an Isle of Mann firm announced buyers would be able to buy units in its $325 million luxury Dubai development with the cryptocurrency.
 The Knox Group’s large residential project was the first on this scale available for purchase in the cryptocurrency.

 It was a bold move, and everyone from estate agents to finance and economy experts sit up and take notice, because the move indicated that Bitcoin had moved away from being a novelty currency to gain mainstream acceptance.